Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Joe Bugner Biography

-József Kreul Bugner (born 13 March 1950) is a Hungarian-born British-Australian former heavyweight boxer and actor.
+József Kreul Bugner (born 13 March 1950) was a Hungarian-born British-Australian former heavyweight boxer and actor.
 He holds triple nationality, being a citizen of Hungary and a naturalised citizen of both Australia and the United Kingdom.
 He unsuccessfully challenged Muhammad Ali for the heavyweight championship in 1975, losing by unanimous decision.

 As an actor, he is best known for his role in the 1994 action film Street Fighter alongside Jean-Claude Van Damme and Raul Julia.
 Born in Szőreg, a southeastern suburb of Szeged in southern Hungary, Bugner and his family fled after the 1956 Soviet invasion and settled in Britain.
 Standing at 6 ft 4 in (1.93 m) with a prime weight of around 220 pounds (100 kg), Bugner twice held the British and British Commonwealth heavyweight titles and was a three-time European heavyweight champion.